 Note: United Holdings Corporation, parent company of United Property and Casualty Insurance has filed plans to withdraw operations in Florida, Louisiana, and Texas, and has announced plans to file for withdrawl from from New York.

-The goal of this UPC Insurance review is to look at real data from third-party sources to see how it stacks up in customer experience, price, and claims.
+The goal of this United Property & Casualty Insurance review is to look at real data from third-party sources to see how it stacks up in customer experience, price, and claims.
 We consider the real consumer reviews provided on third-party review websites and data compiled by the National Association of Insurance Commissioners.
 That way, you can make informed decisions as you look for the best home insurance in Florida.

 UPC Insurance considers itself a coastal state expert, providing homeowners insurance to vulnerable areas since 1999.
 They are licensed in 18 states and write new business in 12.
 UPC Insurance ratings with Demotech remain an A (exceptional) and the company is publicly traded on NASDAQ.
 It offers homeowners, condo, renters, landlord, and flood insurance and its Florida market share is a 3.66 percent.

 UPC Insurance has a relatively small number of Clearsurance reviews: 44.
 About 30 percent of customers give UPC excellent ratings and 39 percent rated them poor.
 Positive reviews cite a good claims adjuster or positive experience with the sales team.

 By contrast, keeping the insurance process simple with well-trained agents is where Kin excels.
 Our 1,500 Trustpilot reviews cite the professionalism and knowledge of our representatives.

 On average, customers rate Kin 4.8 out of 5; UPC’s average is 1.9.

 Bottom line: Training your team is important to making sure policyholders get the right coverage before they need it.